zjyl1994/blog/content/post/Introducing_KaiAuth/index.md

 If you like my work, please give me star on GitHub. https://github.com/zjyl1994/KaiAuth

 Thanks for the help of Google Translate, I hope you can understand my bad English.

+Easter egg in logo: 86 is the international calling code of China, 0755 is the calling code of Shenzhen.